farukaplan/Parallel-Edge-Detection/README.md

 - First one indicates the number of OpenMP threads
 - Second one indicates the number of blocks in CUDA
 - Third one indicates the number of threads per block in CUDA

+## Discussion
+You can find a discussion about how execution time changes when we change the parameters in Report.pdf